 Our supplier on-boarding process includes standard due diligence procedures, which help us assess the suitability of a vendor to provide goods and services to Mitie against compliance to required standards.
 This process captures confirmation that they are committed to ensuring that slavery and human trafficking is not taking place within their own supply chain.
-Tender and supplier selection processes also include checks for acceptance of Mitie terms and conditions and the Supplier Code of Conduct.
+Tender and supplier selection processes also include checks for acceptance of Mitie terms and conditions, the Supplier Social Value Policy and Guidance for Mitie Suppliers on Modern Slavery and Human Trafficking.

-Our procurement team carries out desktop audits as part of our supply chain management to provide assurance that our suppliers are responsible partners in our service delivery.
+Our procurement team carry out desktop audits as part of our supply chain management as appropriate, to provide assurance that our suppliers are responsible partners in our service delivery.
 As in previous years, we have continued to analyse our supply chain for potential risk in the light of changes which impact our business, our suppliers and our sector.
-Modern Slavery is an agenda item at Supplier Management Framework review meetings held twice a year for our Tier One suppliers (as assessed by volume of spend and risk).
+Modern Slavery is an agenda item at Supplier Management Framework review meetings held for our Tier One suppliers (as assessed by volume of spend and risk).
 This enables us to identify, understand and seek to mitigate risks associated with modern slavery.